Nonseparable Sample Selection Models with Censored Selection Rules: Identification of objects of interest

 Assumption \ref{assumption:cs} might be too restrictive for empirical applications where an excluded variable with large support is not available.
-Without this assumption the global effects are not point identified, but can be bounded following a similar approach to Imbens and Newey (2009).
-We consider instead the alternative generic global effect:
+Without this assumption the global effects are not point identified.
+The alternative generic global effect:

-which is point identified under weaker support conditions than (\ref{ge}).
-Examples of \eqref{ge2} include the ASF conditional on $X=x_{0}$ in the selected population,
+is point identified under weaker support conditions than (\ref{ge}).
+Examples of \eqref{ge2} include the ASF conditional on $X=x_{0}$ in the selected population:

-which is a special case of \eqref{ge2} with $\theta (x,v)=\mu (x,v)$.
-This ASF measures the mean of the potential outcome $g(x,\varepsilon)$ for the selected individuals with $X=x_{0}$, and is useful to construct the average treatment effect on the treated of changing $X$ from $x_{0}$ to $x_{1}$
+which is a special case of \eqref{ge2} with $\theta (x,z_{1},v)=\mu (x,z_{1},v)$.
+This ASF measures the mean of the potential outcome $ g(x,Z_{1},\varepsilon )$ for the selected individuals with $X=x_{0}$, and is useful to construct the average treatment effect on the treated of changing $ X$ from $x_{0}$ to $x_{1}$:

 The object in \eqref{ge2} is identified in the selected population under the following support condition: